 Baylor Undergraduates @ VA Center of Excellence Research Program (CERP)

-- January - Application to the program opens
+- December - Application to the program opens

-- March 19 - Applications due
+- February - Applications due

-- April - Candidates will be selected and notified
+- March - Candidates will be selected and notified

-Acceptance to this program will be based on academic achievements, student involvement, and interest in order to create valuable student/mentor relationships.
-Eligible students must submit a completed application by the deadline to be considered for this opportunity.
+Acceptance to this program will be based on academic achievements, student involvement, and interest in order to create valuable student/mentor relationships.** Eligible students must submit a completed application by the deadline to be considered for this opportunity.
 Learn more about the required application materials for the Center of Excellence Research Program at www.baylor.edu/prehealth/CERPappmaterials.
 There are no student stipends for this program at this time.** Students selected to participate in these programs must attend all mandatory meetings and be dedicated to completing the programs from beginning to end.
 We will NOT make any exceptions for missed meetings or time off.
 If a selected student is unable to participate in the program as indicated, then the student will be removed from the program immediately.
 If you cannot participate during a program's timeline, you should not apply to that program.